UMWEDU/umw-essentials-sync/_pages/eaglespeak.md

 <a href="http://adminfinance.umw.edu/studentaccounts/eaglepay/"><strong>EaglePAY</strong></a> – online billing and payment system; located in EagleNet Portal.

-<a href="https://www.umw.edu/careercenter/"><strong>EMPLOY-AN-EAGLE</strong></a> – online database managed by Academic and Career Services where internship and job opportunities are posted.

 <strong>FLEX </strong>– (n.) extra money that comes with your meal plan to use at the Eagle’s Nest or Seacobeck; (v.) to use your flex dollars to pay for yourself or someone else, ex.
 “I’ll flex you today.”

 <strong>FOUNTAIN </strong>–located in Palmieri Plaza, in front of Monroe Hall.